B2B Content Marketing Statistics from 2022

 B2B Content Marketing Statistics

 - Paid channels with the highest ROI are Google Search advertising and Facebook.
-(Salesforce)
+(Hubspot)

 - 73% of marketing agencies say they’re successful at meeting their clients’ content goals.
 (Content Marketing Institute)

-- In content creation, only 66% of B2B marketers prioritize audience need over sales message.
-However, of the most successful in that group, 88% do.
+- In content creation, only 88% of B2B successful marketers prioritize audience needs over sales messages.
 (Content Marketing Institute)

 What can all of those numbers teach us about what’s to come in 2021?
 There are several trends we can see when we look deeper.